benofbrown/darksouls/DSIII_Low_Death.md

 - Go back down the stairs, collecting the *Excremental Ashes* as you go, and rest at the *Distant Manor* bonfire.
 - Run through Irithyll Dungeon, grabbing the *Xanthous Ashes* on the way, and using an *Undead Hunter Charm* on the mimic for an *Estus Shard*.
 - Run to *Profaned Capital*, light the bonfire and grab the *Undead Bone Shard*.
-- Run to Yhorm, grab storm ruler and homeward out.
+- Run to Yhorm, grab storm ruler and homeward out, unless you're comfortable with how much estus you have left, in that case kill Yhorm now.
 - Kill Yhorm.
 Warp to Firelink.
 - Buy a couple of *Human Pine Resins*.
 - Level up as usual.